OwaiseAahmed/OwaiseAahmed/README.md

 ---

 ### 🚀 **About Me**
-💻 I am a **MERN Stack Developer** who loves building fast, scalable, and user-friendly web applications.
+💻 A **MERN Stack Developer** who loves building fast, scalable, and user-friendly web applications.
 ⚡ Passionate about **problem-solving**, **clean code**, and **cutting-edge technologies**.
 🎯 Constantly exploring new tools & frameworks to improve my skill set.